PubAcademy

 The shift from event support to full creative ownership happened gradually and then all at once.
 Presentation design evolved from a single branded template to fully produced, market-specific decks reviewed and revised under tight deadlines.
 Environmental design grew from a basic roller banner to full venue packages — stage signage, window decals, step-and-repeat backdrops — benchmarked for consistency across global markets.

 By 2025 and 2026, PubAcademy's flagship editions had become the clearest expression of how far the creative program had come.
-Hanoi, Bangkok, London, Milano, and Sydney each required a complete production package — decks, signage, social assets, splash pages, photography, video, and bilingual blog recaps where needed.
+Each required a complete production package — decks, signage, social assets, event pages, photography, video, and bilingual blog recaps where needed.
+A dedicated video filming operation ran alongside everything else, capturing executive-level content on top of an already full production program.
+Not instead of anything.
+On top of it.

 Impact